Raj-Kashyap001/Pong-Game/README.md

 Pong is a two-player game, where you control one paddle and the computer controls the other.
 The objective is simple: score points by making the ball pass your opponent's paddle.

 Controls
-Use the W and S keys to move your paddle up and down.
+Use the ArrowUp and ArrowDown keys to move your paddle up and down.
 On mobile devices, you can use on-screen touch controls to move your paddle.
 Use the Pause button to pause the game and Resume to continue playing.
 Click the Reset button to start a new game.